 Pick up a ferry from Castle Archdale to White Island for even more mysterious figures.
 These date back to the 6th century, but form part of the walls of a 12th century church.
 The carvings are thought to have been seized during a Viking raid in the 9th century before being discovered by workmen 400 years later.
 They then used them in the construction of the church, itself now in ruins.

 Island adventures: from bubble domes to luxury dining

 When it comes to experiences, this area is not short of a surprise or two.
 Find out more about the Belleek Pottery factory, which has been part of the landscape for over 160 years.
-Stick around for a night under the stars in the bubble domes at Finn Lough, pitch up in the Castle Archdale Caravan Park, hire canoes or bikes, or simply take a walk through the lovely mix of lakeland, woodland, castles and cliffs the area is famed for.
+Stick around a while for a night under the stars in the Bubble Domes at Finn Lough, pitch up in the Castle Archdale Caravan Park, hire canoes or bikes, or simply take a walk through the lovely mix of lakeland, woodland, castles and cliffs the area is famed for.